ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 mode, the client instance facilitates opening the URI through the end user's web browser.
 The client instance could launch the URI through the system browser, provide a clickable link, redirect the user through HTTP response codes, or display the URI in a form the end user can use to launch such as a multidimensional barcode.
+In all cases, the URI is accessed with an HTTP GET request, and the resulting page is assumed to allow direct interaction with the end user through an HTTP user agent.
 With this method, it is common (though not required) for the RO to be the same party as the end user, since the client instance has to communicate the redirection URI to the end user.